jazzonaut/IntelliTrader/IntelliTrader.Web/Static/Help/index.md

 If enabled then Signal Trailing in IntelliTrader is the first stage of buying where it will trail a coin based on the settings you specify for the time duration's you specify.
 If a coin matches the trailing conditions it then checks the conditions of the coin and buys the coin if these are met.
 If trailing isn't enabled it buys based only on the specific conditions set.

 Add "Action": "Swap" if you want the signal rule to only be used for pair swapping.
+Add "Action": "Arbitrage" if you want the signal rule to only be used for arbitrage.

 #### Trading Rules